awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 + **Protocols**: HTTP, HTTPS
 + **Ports**: 1\-65535

-If a target group is configured with the HTTPS protocol or uses HTTPS health checks, SSL connections to the targets use the security settings from the `ELBSecurityPolicy2016-08` policy\.
+If a target group is configured with the HTTPS protocol or uses HTTPS health checks, SSL/TLS connections to the targets use the security settings from the `ELBSecurityPolicy2016-08` policy\.

 ## Target Type<a name="target-type"></a>